Defining Algorithms

 • csvUrl: the URL where to retrieve a CSV with all metrics data related to the dataset range.

-• values: includes the last metrics values before the end timestamp of the dataset range.
+• values: includes the last metric values before the end timestamp of the dataset range.

-• peviousValues: includes the last metrics values before the start timestamp of the dataset range.
+• peviousValues: includes the last metric values before the start timestamp of the dataset range.

-This is an example of the inputs parameter fragment passed to the script:
+This is an example of the input parameter fragment passed to the script:

 {